open-mmlab/mmfewshot/docs/intro.md

 - Support set: a small set of labeled images and all the classes do not exist in the training set.
 - Query set: unlabeled images to predict and share the same classes with support set.
-- N way K shot: the support set setting, and it means support images contain N classes and each class samples K images, so there will be NxK support images in each new task.
+- N way K shot: the support set setting, and it means support images contain N classes and each class has K samples.
+  - For classification, there will be NxK support images in a support set.
+  - For detection, there will be NxK support instances in a support set, and the number of images can be less than NxK.

 ### Evaluation
 #### Few shot classification
 The classes of a dataset will be divided into three disjoint groups: train, test and val set.
-The evaluation also called meta test, will randomly sample (N way x K shot) labeled support images + Q unlabeled query images from the test set to form a task and get the prediction accuracy of query images.
+The evaluation also called meta test, will randomly sample (N way x K shot) labeled support images + Q unlabeled query images from the test set to form a task and get the prediction accuracy of query images in that task.
 Usually, meta test will repeatedly sample numerous tasks to get a sufficient evaluation and calculate the mean and std of accuracy from all tasks.
 #### Few shot detection